-It is most useful to come to counselling before a problem becomes so intense that it becomes a crisis and it can be difficult to make this decision, but it can offer you long-lasting change around your outlook and ways of thinking.
+It is most useful to come to counselling before a problem becomes so intense that it becomes a crisis and it can be challenging to make this decision, but it can offer you long-lasting change around your outlook and ways of thinking.

 Shouldn’t I be able to get the support I need from friends and family?

-This is a self referral to TLC Counselling – in fact, I generally encourage this, as it usually means someone feels motivated to come, but there are referrals from GPs, Managers and Occupational Health Advisers as well, at request.
+You can self-refer to TLC Counselling, in fact, I generally encourage this, as it usually means you feel more motivated to come, but there are referrals from GPS, Managers and Occupational Health Advisers as well.

-This varies as people come for different reasons; some six to twenty sessions, this really depends on emotional need and for some others it can be for longer.
-Clients are initially offered six counselling sessions, at which point there will be a joint review progress to reflect on where the client(s) is at.
-Further sessions can subsequently be arranged if necessary, for as long as it is required.
+This varies, as you will come for different reasons, and this depends on the depth of your emotional needs.
+You will initially be offered six counselling sessions, at which point there will be joint review progress to reflect on where you are currently at.
+Further sessions can subsequently be arranged if necessary, for as long as you need them.

 I’m worried about feeling upset – is this usual?

-Counsellors adhere to a strict confidentiality policy as stipulated by the British Association of Counselling and Psychotherapy (BACP), therefore they will not disclose to anyone else within the building that you are attending counselling.
-The building can be such a busy place with a variety of services on offer, therefore no one is going to know why someone is there.
+Counsellors adhere to a strict confidentiality policy as stipulated by the British Association of Counselling, and Psychotherapy (BACP).
+Therefore, I will not disclose to anyone else within the building that you are attending counselling.
+The building can offer a variety of services therefore no one is going to question why you are there.

 Will the counsellor write reports about me?

-TLC Counselling does not provide reports unless this has been specifically contracted with to do so at the start of therapy.
+TLC Counselling does not provide reports I can, however, provide evidence of a attendance of the sessions, this must be agreed before the counselling commences.
 Brief confidential notes about sessions are kept to summarise session content, but these are not personally identifiable and are only used as a tool to help keep track of session themes/content.
-Information about data protection and confidentiality will be explained during the first meeting.
+Information about data protection and con...

 I really think I need some advice, will the counsellor tell me what to do?